ssmirr/appdev-chapters/adding-routes.md

 # Adding Routes

-We're now able to set up database tables, write quite complicated queries, and encapsulate them within handy shortcut methods.
+We're now pretty proficient in writing Ruby programs, especially with the aid of gems and APIs.
 Great!
-However, if we (the developers) are the only ones that can _use_ these queries (through the `rails console`), then they aren't much use.
+However, if we (the developers) are the only ones that can _run_ these programs (from the command line through the `ruby` interpreter), then they aren't much use.

-It's time to start adding an **interface** on top of our database so that external users can interact with and benefit from our carefully designed domain models.
+It's time to start adding a **web interface** on top of our Ruby programs so that external users can interact with and benefit from them.

 ## Specs